amoe/kernighan-ritchie-2e/NOTES.md

 So we can assume that because `int` is signed, and `char` can never be <0, that EOF constitutes an out-of-band signal in the manner desired.

+## 1.5.2 Character Counting

+A long is at least 32 bits.